Mihai-Maxim/TDD-Time-Tracking-APP/README.md

 2. Create a `/logout` endpoint that logs the users out of the platform.
 * It invalidates the Authorization token received from the `/login` endpoint and returns a `200` status code.
-* If the Authorization header is not provided, the endpoint returns a `400` status code.
+* If the Authorization header is expired or it was not provided, the endpoint returns a `400` status code.

 3. Create a `/check-in` endpoint that starts a work session for the logged-in employee.
 * The endpoint should only be accessible to employees.